yiyuchen-lab/SpatioSpectralCNN/README.md

 # SpatioSpectralCNN

-1. if use conda, you could create a dedicated environment with the following:
+If use conda, you could create a dedicated environment with the following:

 ```
 curl -O https://github.com/yiyuchen-lab/SpatioSpectralCNN/blob/master/environment.yml